-The other elements were creating, importantly, an explicit role for the leadership of our development work, where we had not had an individual at the board with “development” in their job title.
-Although the new strategy is for the whole department, Nick Dyer will be accountable for making sure across the whole department and more broadly that we implement the international development strategy, giving us a focus for the co-ordination of our Russia/Ukraine work, being clear about our geographic leadership, and increasing our senior capacity on international economics work.
+The other elements were creating, importantly, an explicit role for the leadership of our development work, where we had not had an individual at the Board with “development” in their job title.
+Although the new strategy is for the whole Department, Nick Dyer will be accountable for making sure across the whole Department and more broadly that we implement the International Development Strategy, giving us a focus for the co-ordination of our Russia/Ukraine work, being clear about our geographic leadership, and increasing our senior capacity on international economics work.

-Baroness Sugg: You mentioned the new DG on humanitarian development, which hopefully should give a refocus on development that some people have said has been lost because of the understandable and traditional Foreign Office priorities, I suppose, with Ukraine.
+Baroness Sugg: You mentioned the new DG on Humanitarian and Development, which hopefully should give a refocus on development that some people have said has been lost because of the understandable and traditional Foreign Office priorities, I suppose, with Ukraine.

 Can you explain a bit more about how the DG will work in practice?
-You mentioned that they will sit on the board, but how many staff will there be under them?
+You mentioned that they will sit on the Board, but how many staff will there be under them?
 Will they report directly to a Minister?
-The international development strategy highlighted a shift from multilateral to bilateral, so will they be involved in the decisions that the high commissioners and ambassadors make on those bilateral programmes?
+The International Development Strategy highlighted a shift from multilateral to bilateral, so will they be involved in the decisions that the High Commissioners and Ambassadors make on those bilateral programmes?

 Sir Philip Barton: The way I think about it is that, in a sense, he has two roles.
-One is that classically underneath the DG there are various directorates—for example, humanitarian, global health and a couple of others.
-He is formally responsible for those, but then has a wider leadership role at board level across the department.
-The financial accountabilities for example for country programmes X or Y will remain with those high commissioners, ambassadors and, ultimately, DGs responsible for those geographic areas.
-There is a systems leadership across the department of our wider development work.
+One is that classically underneath the DG there are various Directorates—for example, Humanitarian, Global Health and a couple of others.
+He is formally responsible for those, but then has a wider leadership role at Board level across the Department.
+The financial accountabilities for example for country programmes X or Y will remain with those High Commissioners, Ambassadors and, ultimately, DGs responsible for those geographic areas.
+There is a systems leadership across the Department of our wider development work.

-We are keen not to have a development silo, because development is for the whole department, some bits more than others, but for everybody, including all our ambassadors and high commissioners.
-Our ambassador in Germany should and does think about our relationship with Germany over development issues, just as much as our high commissioners in an African country getting direct development assistance.
+We are keen not to have a development silo, because development is for the whole Department, some bits more than others, but for everybody, including all our Ambassadors and High Commissioners.
+Our Ambassador in Germany should and does think about our relationship with Germany over development issues, just as much as our High Commissioners in an African country getting direct development assistance.
 Ministerially, he works very closely with the Foreign Secretary.

-Lord Boateng: Sir Philip, an observation raised by previous witnesses on the topic of the FCO-DfID merger has been the very wide remits of Ministers in the new department and, indeed, the frequent rotation of their responsibilities.
+Lord Boateng: Sir Philip, an observation raised by previous witnesses on the topic of the FCO-DFID merger has been the very wide remits of Ministers in the new Department and, indeed, the frequent rotation of their responsibilities.

-To give an example, Lord Ahmad of Wimbledon, whom we hugely appreciate for his competence and skill in this House, is responsible for: India and the Indian Ocean; Afghanistan; Pakistan and central Asia; north Africa; multilateral engagement, including G7 sanctions and strategic engagement; open societies, including the Westminster Foundation for Democracy; the Independent Commission for Aid Impact; protocol; the Commonwealth, which is just sort of tagged on at the end, which is a concern to this Committee; and humanitarian issues.
+To give an example, Lord Ahmad of Wimbledon, whom we hugely appreciate for his competence and skill in this House, is responsible for: India and the Indian Ocean; Afghanistan; Pakistan and central Asia; north Africa; multilateral engagement, including G7 sanctions and strategic engagement; open societies, including the Westminster Foundation for Democracy; the Independent Commission for Aid Impact; Protocol; the Commonwealth, which is just sort of tagged on at the end, which is a concern to this Committee; and humanitarian issues.
 That is a huge brief geographically and in terms of subject.

 The Ministers for Africa, in whom I have a particular interest, again, have been very competent, but there have been five of them in five years.
-What does the current division of responsibilities and the turnover mean operationally in terms of impact on the ground and managing the department’s priorities?
+What does the current division of responsibilities and the turnover mean operationally in terms of impact on the ground and managing the Department’s priorities?